-You can day buy and sell an ETF the same day.
+You can day buy and sell an ETF on the same day.
 It would be considered a day trade or intraday trade.
-If you’ve ever traded an individual stock, then buying and selling an ETF will feel familiar because it’s traded the same way.
+If you’ve ever traded an individual stock, buying and selling an ETF will feel familiar because it’s traded the same way.
 Once again, you’ll need a trading platform and a brokerage firm to trade them.
-And in case you didn’t know, ETFs trade on both the NYSE and NASDAQ.
+And in case you didn’t know, ETFs trade on the NYSE and NASDAQ.

 The Advantages of Day Trading ETFs

 Flexibility.
 ETFs have a leg up over the competition in that you can buy or sell them any time you want during the trading day, long or short, using cash or margin, all through your regular brokerage account.
 This flexibility is great for day traders.